 - We chose to evaluate our table in a particular order.

 Uniform distances from the source (all points one block away, then 2 blocks, etc.)

 - Other strategies:

 - Column by column

 - Row by row

-- Along diagonals
+- Radiate out along diagonals

 - This choice can have performance implications